Secondary offset market emerges in Australia, but needs policy backing to mature

 A secondary market for government-issued carbon offsets is emerging in Australia where prices are driven by Emissions Reduction Fund (ERF) auctions, but it is unlikely to mature unless the country introduces new policies such as tighter baselines under the Safeguard Mechanism, market participants say.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Carbon Pulse Premium to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
 If you already have a Carbon Pulse account, login here.